 Toys minimalism means the kids have more space to play and learn, they can see their options more clearly and can choose more easily, they no longer get overstimulated and therefore can focus better on what they are doing.

-They have more time to play
+Fewer toys mean more time to play

 Also, focusing on a certain game means you get to play longer then you would have played if your attention would’ve been drawn by some other toy every few minutes.

 “It’s tidy-up time!” when the room is full of toys can be really overwhelming for a kid: “Where does all this stuff go?
 What should I do with all of this?”.
 But when there are fewer toys, each with a designated storage place, tidy-up time is no longer a battle or a burden and kids are able to clean up the play area all by themselves, which is quite empowering.

 What’s more, the tidy up time is shorter as there are less toys to tidy up!
 Hence, more time to play.

 The result of the two points mentioned earlier – kids can choose and decide what to play with and they can manage the tidy-up by themselves – means they are more independent, which makes them more confident.